 The GRB prompt spectrum is analysed to determine its peak energy and hardness, which are phenomenologically related to the progenitor type \citep[e.g.,][]{kumar15,Salafiaetal2016}.
 For this study, our discussion is restricted to GRBs originating from collapsars.
 The maximum energy for long GRBs have been reported close to $E_{\rm iso}\sim 10^{54}$~erg \citep{Atteia2017,Atteia2025}, our results are bellow to such limit.

-The gamma-ray light curve during prompt emission provides information about duration and variability in the jet and the maximum duration.
+The gamma-ray light curve during prompt emission provides information about the duration and variability in the jet and the maximum duration.
 Following the Eq.(15) in \citet{gottlieb2022a} The duration of our central engine could be $t_{\rm ce}\sim 100$~s.

-Variability is related to activity within the central engine, as instabilities in the accretion disk may lead to intermittent outflows \citep[e.g.,][]{janiuk_variability2021}.
+The variability is related to activity within the central engine, as instabilities in the accretion disk may lead to intermittent outflows \citep[e.g.,][]{janiuk_variability2021}.
 Additionally, variability is influenced by turbulence within the jet itself as it penetrates the progenitor star.
 In our simulations, we observe energy dissipation during the interaction of the jet with the progenitor environment.
-The variability observed close to the BH horizon is modify during such jet interaction if the kinetic energy is not dominant, and no periodicity is observed.
+The variability observed close to the BH horizon could be modified during such jet interaction if the kinetic energy is not dominant, and no periodicity is observed.
 Then, our jet variability results from a combination of central engine activity and the jet interaction with the progenitor.

 The time dependence of the luminosity $L(t)$ has been discussed \citep[e.g.,][]{bobsnjakBarniolPeerLuminosity2022}, revealing how much energy is extracted from the central engine.
 Analysing the slope of luminosity provides insights into central engine activity.
-Cases with constant spin establish an upper limit, while changes in spin rates can indicate evolving conditions within the central engine at the first seconds of evolution \citep{Jacquemin-Ide2024}.
-In our results, the evolution of luminosity $L(t)$ depends mainly on the structure of the progenitor and the accretion (see for example Figs~\ref{fig:ceAct} and \ref{fig:density_rad}).
-The luminosity decrease slowly and there are not important difference with respect to simulations with spin evolution \citep[e.g.,][]{Shibata2025arXiv}.
+Cases with constant spin establish an upper limit, while changes in spin rates can indicate evolving conditions within the central engine in the first seconds of evolution \citep{Jacquemin-Ide2024}.
+In our results, the evolution of luminosity $L(t)$ depends mainly on the structure of the progenitor and the accretion (see, for example, Figure~\ref{fig:density_rad} and \ref{fig:ceAct}).
+The luminosity decreases slowly, and there are no important differences with respect to simulations with spin evolution \citep[e.g.,][]{Shibata2025arXiv}.